swolemonkey/OceanView-v2/CONTRIBUTING.md

 Thank you for your interest in contributing to OceanView-v2!
 This document provides guidelines and instructions for contributing.

+## Intellectual Property Notice

+By contributing to this project, you agree that your contributions become the property of the repository owner.
+All intellectual property rights to your contributions are transferred to the repository owner upon submission.
+The repository owner retains sole rights to any content or products built using this code.

 ## Code of Conduct

 Please be respectful and considerate of others when contributing to this project.